https://github.com/henrikbostrom/crepes

 ```bibtex

-title = {crepes: a Python Package for Generating Conformal Regressors and Predictive Systems},
+title={crepes: a Python Package for Generating Conformal Regressors and Predictive Systems},

-booktitle = {Proceedings of the Eleventh Symposium on Conformal and Probabilistic Prediction and Applications},
+booktitle={Proc. of the 11th Symposium on Conformal and Probabilistic Prediction with Applications},

 }